 Print and online journalists don’t just publish a series of numbers and facts by themselves.
 They look for the story that people will care about.
 The context that puts everything into perspective and piques the audience’s interest.
 We have to take the same approach with video content.

 So how do you produce videos that people will pay attention to?
 Do what Mr. Glass suggests: tell a story.
-There’s emotional investment and suspense in a story.
+There’s emotional investment and suspense in a story and that’s what makes content marketing effective.
+This works the same regardless of the country of your audience.
 You want to know how things turn out.
 You want to be able to relate to the people in the video.

 So instead of listing product specs, tell the story through the eyes of one of your client’s employees.
 The story of the engineer who spent so much time at work that she was missing out on her kids’ little league and soccer games, school plays and recitals.
 The designer who hadn’t been on a vacation with his family in years because he could never break away from work for long enough to go anywhere.